About Bento Boxes In Japan, All You Need to KnowKatachiware Japanese Style Tableware

 One of the elaborate varieties of the Koraku bento is normally visible during the HinaMatsuri or the Doll Festival.
 This Picnic-Set bento comprises a set of Koraku type boxes arranged one above the other within an elaborate carrying frame.
 Other components include serving plates and sake bottles meant especially for use during travel.
 The box is meant to satiate your hunger pangs whilst you move around admiring the varied doll displays.

-Another bento used during festive occasions is the Juabku bento which is similar to the multi-tiered Koraku bento, though the use of this type dates back to the beginning of the 18th century.
+Another bento used during festive occasions is the Jubako Bento Boxes which are similar to the multi-tiered Koraku bento, though the use of this type dates back to the beginning of the 18th century.
 The boxes have a glossy gold sheen and depict scenes about dressing rooms and nature which is visible when arranged one above the other.
 The lunch box acts as a convenient model to carry food for all without occupying space.

 Aisai (Love) bento boxes in Japan

-This type of bento is named so as a lot of love and care goes into its preparation.
-Made by a spouse the food contents are very appetizing specially crafted delights and have loving messages engraved on them in furikake.
+Aisai bento is named so as a lot of love and care goes into its preparation.
+Made by a spouse the food contents are very appetising specially crafted delights and have loving messages engraved on them in furikake.
 The box is an excellent model to offer pleasant surprises for your significant other at lunchtime.

 Chara-ben & Oekaki-ben

 Chara-ben which stands for character bento and Oekaki-ben which means picture bento are two themed bentos that make lunchtimes interesting for kids and fans of anime characters.
 The bentos which pack food contents in the shape of trending anime characters and pop icons make the lunch meal highly interesting and a much to wait for an event for finicky eaters.
 A lot of creativity and effort goes into the creation of the characters, so much so that it tugs your heartstrings when you eat them for lunch.

 Travel Bento Boxes in Japan